CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 :::

-Let's test out this perspective on functions by defining another function in two different ways.
+Let's test out this perspective on functions by defining another function in these two different ways.
 Try writing a function that adds one to a natural number, where the argument is accepted to the left of the `=` symbol.
+As before, place your cursor in the goal, type your definition, and press `C-c C-space` to give it to Agda.

 ```
 add-one₁ : ℕ → ℕ